microsoft/vscode-docs/docs/python/environments.md

 After using **Python: Select Interpreter**, that interpreter is applied when right-clicking a file and selecting **Python: Run Python File in Terminal**.
 The environment is also activated automatically when you use the **Terminal: Create New Terminal** command unless you change the `python.terminal.activateEnvironment` setting to `false`.

-However, launching VS Code from a shell in which a certain Python environment is activated does not automatically activate that environment in the default Integrated Terminal.
+However, launching VS Code from a shell in which a certain Python environment is activated doesn't automatically activate that environment in the default Integrated Terminal.
 Use the **Terminal: Create New Terminal** command after VS Code is running.

 > **Note:** conda environments cannot be automatically activated in the integrated terminal if PowerShell is set as the integrated shell.
 See [Integrated terminal - Configuration](/docs/editor/integrated-terminal.md#configuration) for how to change the shell.